georgesung/deep_rl_acrobot/README.md

 # Using Deep Reinforcement Learning to Solve Acrobot
 This project uses policy gradients with actor/critic networks (see "Deep Deterministic Policy Gradients", https://arxiv.org/abs/1509.02971) and parallel environments (see "Asynchronous Methods for Deep Reinforcement Learning", https://arxiv.org/abs/1602.01783) to solve OpenAI Gym's Acrobot-v1 environment.
-As of September 20, 2016, the final learned model placed 3rd on the OpenAI Gym Acrobot-v1 leaderboard, with a score of -80.69 ± 1.06: https://gym.openai.com/envs/Acrobot-v1
+As of September 20, 2016, the final learned model placed 3rd on the OpenAI Gym Acrobot-v1 leaderboard, with a score of -80.69 ± 1.06 (see "georgesung's algorithm"): https://gym.openai.com/envs/Acrobot-v1

 This project is my capstone project for Udacity's Machine Learning Engineer Nanodegree.
 For the full capstone project report, please see 'Report.pdf'.